ElizabethThompson98/ElizabethThompson98.github.io/README.md

     <div class="column">
         <!-- Greeting at the top of the left column -->
         <p class="greeting">
             Hi there!
 My name is Elizabeth Thompson.
 I am a research and teaching assistant at Washington State University.
 I love teaching Calculus, and my research is in Topological Data Analysis and Machine Learning!
-Below is a link to my CV.
         <!-- Link to the PDF file -->
-        <a href="path/to/your/file.pdf" target="_blank">View PDF</a>
+        <a href="path/to/your/file.pdf" target="_blank">Here is a link to my CV.</a>
         </p>

         <!-- Education -->